-- 2 Section 1.
-This act may be cited and shall be known as the Alabama Information Protection Act of 2017. - Section 2. (a) For the purposes of this act, the following terms have the following meanings: - (1) ACCESS DEVICE.
-A card issued by a financial institution that contains a magnetic stripe, microprocessor chip, or other means for storage of information which includes, but is not limited to, a credit card, or debit card. - acquisition of data in electronic form containing sensitive personally identifying information.
+2 Section 1.
+This act may be cited and shall be known as the Alabama Information Protection Act of 2017.

+Section 2. (a) For the purposes of this act, the following terms have the following meanings:

+- acquisition of data in electronic form containing sensitive personally identifying information.
 Good faith acquisition of sensitive personally identifying information by an employee or agent of the covered entity does not constitute a breach of security unless the information is used for a purpose unrelated to the business or subject to further unauthorized use.
-Acquisition occurring over a period of time committed by the same entity constitutes one single breach. - (3) COVERED ENTITY.
-A sole proprietorship, partnership, corporation, trust, estate, cooperative, association, or other business entity that acquires, maintains, stores, or uses sensitive personally identifying information.
-For purposes of the notice requirements of Sections 4 through 7, the term includes a governmental entity. - (4) CUSTOMER RECORDS.
+Acquisition occurring over a period of time committed by the same entity constitutes one single breach. - (2) COVERED ENTITY.
+A sole proprietorship, partnership, corporation, trust, estate, cooperative, association, or other business entity that acquires or uses sensitive personally identifying information.
+For purposes of the notice requirements of Sections 4 through 7, the term includes a governmental entity. - (3) CUSTOMER RECORDS.
 Any material on which personal information is recorded or preserved by any means, including, but not limited to, written or spoken words, graphically depicted, printed, or electromagnetically transmitted that are provided by a resident of this state to a covered entity for the purpose of purchasing or leasing a product or obtaining a service.

-- (5) DATA IN ELECTRONIC FORM.
-Any data stored electronically or digitally on any computer system or other database and includes recordable tapes and other mass storage devices. - (6) FINANCIAL INSTITUTION.
-A bank, trust company with banking powers, savings bank, industrial loan company, savings association, credit union, or other lender regulated by a state or federal agency. - (7) GOVERNMENTAL ENTITY.
-Any division, bureau, commission, regional agency, board, district, authority, agency, or other instrumentality of this state that acquires, maintains, stores, or uses data in electronic form containing sensitive personally identifying information. - (8) PIN.
-A personal identification code that identifies the cardholder. - 20 (9) SENSITIVE PERSONALLY IDENTIFYING INFORMATION.
-21 Includes an individual's first name or first initial and last 22 name in combination with any one or more of the following data 23 elements for that individual: - a.
-A Social Security number. - 25 b.
-A driver's license or state-issued identification 26 card number.
+1 (4) DATA IN ELECTRONIC FORM.
+Any data stored 2 electronically or digitally on any computer system or other 3 database and includes recordable tapes and other mass storage 4 devices.

+- (5) FINANCIAL INSTITUTION.
+A bank, trust company with banking powers, savings bank, industrial loan company, savings association, credit union, or other lender regulated by a state or federal agency. - (6) GOVERNMENTAL ENTITY.
+Any division, bureau, commission, regional agency, board, district, authority, agency, or other instrumentality of this state that acquires, maintains, stores, or uses data in electronic form containing sensitive personally identifying information. - (7) SENSITIVE PERSONALLY IDENTIFYING INFORMATION.
-c.
-A financial account number or credit or debit

-card number, in combination with any required security code,

-PIN, access code, or password that is necessary to permit

-access to a financial account.

-The term does not include any of the following:
+Includes an individual's first name or first initial and last name in combination with any one or more of the following data elements for that individual: - a.
+A Social Security number. - b.
+A driver's license or state-issued identification card number. - c.
+A financial account number or credit or debit card number, in combination with any required security code, PIN, access code, or password that is necessary to permit access to a financial account. - The term does not include any of the following:

-- a.
-Information about an individual which has been lawfully made public by federal, state, or local governmental entity records or a widely distributed media. - b.
+a.
+Information about an individual which has been lawfully made public by federal, state, or local governmental entity records or a widely distributed media.

+- b.
 Information that is encrypted, secured, or modified by any other method or technology that removes elements that personally identify an individual or that otherwise renders the information unusable, including encryption of the data, document, or device containing the sensitive personally identifying information, unless the encryption key has also been breached. - c.
-Information that includes no more than the last four digits of an individual's Social Security number. - d.
-Information that includes credit or debit card account information that is appropriately masked with no more than the last four and first six digits of the account number showing. - (10) THIRD-PARTY AGENT.
+Information that includes no more than four digits of an individual's Social Security number. - d.
+Information that includes credit or debit card account information that is appropriately masked with no more than the last four digits of the account number showing. - (8) THIRD-PARTY AGENT.
 An entity that has been contracted to maintain, store, or process sensitive personally identifying information on behalf of a covered entity or governmental entity.